 As long as he keeps laughing, I will keep falling, and he will keep growing.

 About the Author: Andrew McDougallAndrew is an adoptive father, and stay at home dad.
 Having adopted his son in January 2013, he is a new adoptive parent, but well versed in the adoption process.
-He is a married, coffee drinker, Xbox addict, and a graduate of Marketing.
+He is a married, coffee drinker, Xbox addict, and a Marketing graduate.
 Andrew McDougall is an alias he uses to protect the identity of his adopted son.

 Sites That Link to this Post